Paul Revere Claim Denials Attorney

 UNUM Companies Unfair Efforts to Save Money

-Paul Revere and the other related Unum companies adopted a number of inter-company practices which were based around the routine denial and premature closure of claims.
+Paul Revere and the other related Unum companies adopted a number of inter-company practices that were based around the routine denial and premature closure of claims.
 Some of these practices historically include:

 - Focusing on rationalizations for denying valid claims rather than focusing on fair decisions.